margelo/react-native-filament/README.md

 * ⚡ Native GPU accelerated rendering using [filament](https://github.com/google/filament)
 * 🏎️ Uses Metal on iOS and OpenGL/Vulkan on android
-* 📱 Cross-platform support for iOS and Android
 * 📹 Rendering happens on a separate thread, nothing blocks the JS thread
+* 🏀 Comes with a physics engine as well, wrapping [bullet3](https://github.com/bulletphysics/bullet3)
 * 📦 Easy to use declarative API
-* 🏀 Comes with a physics engine as well, wrapping [bullet3](https://github.com/bulletphysics/bullet3)

 ### Installation